abhi-particle41/PencilKit-ColorPaltte-Blog/pencilkit_image_markup.md

 ## Getting Started

-\t We started the implementation of the PencilKit, our goal was to use PencilKit to draw markups over a selected image from our App and save the image with the drawn markups.
+We started the implementation of PencilKit, our goal was to use PencilKit to draw markups over a selected image from our App and save the image with the drawn markups.

 ### Problem Statement
-We read many tutorials and watched videos to understand the working and implementation of the Pencil kit.
-All the tutorials we went through were explaining how to use the PencilKit to create a drawing app, draw over a canvas, and save the drawing.
-But we did not find anything related to Photo markup using the Pencil kit.
-We did not find any way to draw over an existing image using PencilKit and save the photo with our drawings.
+We read many tutorials and watched videos to understand the working and implementation of the PencilKit.
+All the tutorials we went through were explaining the use of PencilKit to draw over a blank canvas and save the drawing.
+We did not find anything related to draw over an existing image using PencilKit and save the Image with drawn markups.

 ### Findings
-We went through the implementation details of Pencil Kit, Apple Docs, and PencilKit's Classes and subclasses and properties to find a way to insert an existing image in PencilKit's canvas view and get output image as the markup drawings drawn on our inserted image.
+We went through the implementation details of PencilKit, Apple Docs, and PencilKit's Classes, Subclasses, and properties to find a way to insert an existing image in PencilKit's CanvasView and get the output as marked-up Image.

 We also tried to look for some similar third party library but, no third party tool was found which can address our problem.

 ### Available Approaches
-So we had two ways either to give up our tries on PencilKit and build a custom solution.
-We discussed with the team and decided that we will give it a try and try to build our own solution for photo mark up using PencilKit.
+We discussed with the team and decided that we will try to build a custom solution for Image Markup using PencilKit.

-After we long discussions and research we finalized to approaches to implement this:
+After discussion and research we finalized two approaches for implementation:
-1. We will try to insert an ImageView in PencilKit's Canvas View as a SubLayer and get the output image as our input image as a Marked-up Image.
+1. We will try to insert an ImageView in PencilKit's CanvasView as a SubLayer, and get the output as a marked-up Image.
-2. Create a transparent Canvas View over an ImageView.
-After markup, get the markup drawing image from Canvas View and draw it over our selected Image for the desired output.
+2. Place a transparent Canvas over an ImageView.
+After drawing markup, get the drawn markups as an Image from PencilKit and draw it as an overlay on our selected Image.

-On comparing both the approaches we found that the second approach is more suitable to solve our problem.
+On comparing both the approaches we found that the second approach is more suitable and feasible for implementation.

 ## Implementation

 To start with the implementation we need to import PencilKit into our project ``#import PencilKit``.
-We need to create a canvas view to draw with PencilKit and an ImageView.
-To start with we need a ViewController with 3 properties an `ImageView`, a `CanvasView`, and an `Image`.
+We need to create a CanvasView to draw with PencilKit and an ImageView.
+So we need a ViewController with 3 properties, an `ImageView`, a `CanvasView`, and an `Image`.
 ```
 @IBOutlet weak var imgView: UIImageView!
 var canvasView: PKCanvasView!
 var imgForMarkup: UIImage?
 ```
-New we will initialize the CanvasView and we will do it in *ViewDidAppear* Method :
+Now we will initialize the CanvasView and add it as subview.
+We will do it in *ViewDidAppear* Method :

 ```
 self.canvasView = PKCanvasView.init(frame: self.imgView.frame)